Hudson's: Decline

 After closure, Hudson's maintained its headquarters staff of about 1,100 in the downtown store.
 In May 1984, The J.L.
-Hudson Co. formally merged into The Department Store Division of the Dayton Hudson Corp., but Hudson's stores continued to carry the Hudson's name.
+Hudson Co. formally merged into The Department Store Division of the Dayton Hudson Corp., but Hudson's stores continued to carry the Hudson's name until 2001.
 All executive and buying positions transferred to Minneapolis, and other staff moved to space at the Northland store in Southfield.
 The last corporate department in the downtown Detroit building, credit operations, moved in October 1986.
 Dayton Hudson sold the building in December 1989, and it was imploded on October 24, 1998.

 Hudson's operated a large warehouse complex in an area bounded by Madison, Brush, Adams and Beacon Streets in Downtown Detroit.
 The buildings were constructed between the 1920s and the 1950s and averaged between four and six floors.
 In the early 1980s, Building 3 was sold and renovated into Madison Center, home for the 36th District Court.
 The remaining buildings in the complex closed in the late 1990s to make room for the new 65,000-seat stadium, Ford Field.
 Ford Field partially incorporated one of the warehouses into its design.

 The vacant site in Detroit between Woodward and Farmer Street and between E. Grand River and Gratiot was turned into an underground parking garage with supports in place for a future building.
 The address of the first Hudson's building on the lot was on Farmer, not at 1206 Woodward, the building's later and better-known address.
 In 2018 the parking garage at the former Hudson's site was demolished to make way for two new buildings on the former Hudson's site.
 One of these new buildings will be the second tallest building in Michigan upon its completion, project height of 685 ft.

 In 2000, Dayton–Hudson Corporation took the name of its most successful operation, becoming Target Corporation, and one year, it later re-branded all Hudson's and Dayton's locations with the Marshall Field's moniker, an operation purchased by Dayton–Hudson in 1990.
 After being briefly owned by May Department Stores, the former Hudson's stores were acquired by Federated Department Stores in 2006 and all Marshall Field's stores were incorporated into the Macy's chain.
 Target still maintains a common law trademark in the use of Daytons.com and Hudsons.com, which both redirect to the Target website.